3 min read

 “Help!
 My puppy is biting, hard!
 What should I do?”

-Puppy biting, while normal, can also be uncomfortable, frustrating, and possibly dangerous in the future, if it’s not addressed appropriately.
+Puppy biting, while normal, can also be uncomfortable, frustrating, and possibly dangerous in the future, if you don't address it right away.

 Hardly any time is more important for your puppy than the period in which he learns how to control his bite.
 A puppy who bites hard is no fun to be around, but one who knows how to play gently will be more fun to live with and to train.